ehmorris/lunar-lander/notes.md

 # TODO

 - Stabilize lander HUD info when going very fast
-- Show score number and that flips are part of it
 - When the lander explodes, show the nose cone as debris
-- Tracking?
 - Add fuel?
 May make some types of play less fun
 - Make terrain land-able
 - Extend ramp from lander on land